jondowson/pod/README.md

 `

 Note:
-When you first run pod, it will look in your specified builds folder to see if there is 'resources' folder.
+When you first run pod, it will look in your specified builds folder to see if there is a 'resources' folder.
 If there is not, it will untar your choosen dse version tarball and copy its resourcs folder there.
 Before the copy, the folder is stripped of all non-config files and the remainder are available for editing.
 The settings specified in 'cluster_settings.sh' and your .json defintions file take precedence.